jessepav/libgdx-wiki-old/Google-Play-Games-Services-in-LibGDX.md

 edit and set `minSdkVersion` to the version number in the message above (in this case '15')

 ## iOS integration

+**Google Play Games' iOS support is deprecated and shouldn't be implemented in new games.**

 There are two ways (called `Backend`) to integrate Google Play Games Services with iOS depending whether your are using the open source, community supported [Mobidevelop's RoboVM and its Robopods](https://github.com/MobiDevelop/robovm) or [Intel's Multi-OS Engine](https://software.intel.com/en-us/node/633261)